github564137827/hello-world/readme.txt

 OK!
 git tracks changes of files.
-creating a new branch is quick. creating a new branch is quick and simple &.
+creating a new branch is quick. creating a new branch is quick and simple.